7,100,000 pageviews

 It is rare for a motor vehicle not involved in an accident to burst into flames.
 The fact the fire spread so fast suggested that something highly flammable had been near its origin.
 (A good many car fires that are not incendiary are electrical in nature.)
 According to the chauffeur, he had informed his passengers that smoking in the vehicle was prohibited.
 Orville Brown and other witnesses reported that the fire was not accompanied by an explosion.

 On May 7, 2013, Nelia Arelllano, one of the passengers, told a television reporter from San Francisco that the driver of the limo ignored her when she first yelled at him to stop.
-By the time Mr. Brown pulled over, the fire had engulfed the rear area of the vehicle.
+By the time Mr. Brown pulled over the fire had engulfed the rear area of the vehicle.
 (Stretch limousines have doors at the front and back but not along the elongated section of the car.)
 The San Jose company that operated the limousine, Limo Stop, was licensed and insured.

-In 2014, fire scene investigators from San Mateo and Alameda Counties determined that the fire was started by a "catastrophic failure" of the 1999 converted Lincoln Town Car's suspension system that caused the drive shaft to rub on the vehicle's undercarriage, producing friction and sparks that started the fire in the rear passenger section.
+In 2014 fire scene investigators from San Mateo and Alameda Counties determined that the fire was started by a "catastrophic failure" of the 1999 converted Lincoln Town Car's suspension system that caused the drive shaft to rub on the vehicle's undercarriage, producing friction and sparks that started the fire in the rear passenger section.

 The California Public Utilities Commission fined Limo Stop $20,000 for having nine passengers in the vehicle, one over the limit.
-On appeal, the fine was reduced to $5,000.
+On appeal the fine was reduced to $5,000.

 In 2014 and 2015, families of four of the five women who died in the limo settled lawsuits with numerous companies associated with the vehicle fire.
-In May 2016, the husband of the fifth victim, Aldrin Geronga, filed a wrongful death suit against the Ford Motor company.
+In May 2016 the husband of the fifth victim, Aldrin Geronga, filed a wrongful death suit against the Ford Motor company.
 According to this plaintiff's attorney, "Ford knew there were problems fifteen years ago."

-The jury considering the Geronga $37 million wrongful death suit against the Ford Motor Company deliberated four days before finding for the defendant.
+The jury considering the Aldrin Geronga $37 million wrongful death suit against the Ford Motor Company deliberated four days before finding for the defendant.
 Jurors determined that the Ford Motor Company had not been responsible for the vehicle defect that had caused the deadly fire.

 1 comment: